Cape Town - You've probably heard the term before: compound interest. But do you really understand how this works?

 "It’s not surprising, looking at figures like this, that Albert Einstein referred to compound interest as the eighth wonder of the world.”
-What about inflation?

 According to Van Heerde, there is one element to remain cautious of: inflation, otherwise known as the general rise in price of goods and services.